Congress to stage state-wide protest on May 31

-Punjab Congress has decided to stage a nationwide protest against hike petrol and diesel prices on May 31 to take on the BJP government in the Centre.
+Punjab Congress has decided to stage a state-wide protest against hike petrol and diesel prices on May 31 to take on the BJP government in the Centre.

 Addressing a press conference in Chandigarh, Punjab Congress chief Sunil Kumar Jakhar said the government had earned Rs 10-12 lakh crores annually by have not passed on the benefit of decreasing global petroleum prices even though farmers in Punjab were suffering due to the crisis and committing suicides.
 He said Congress government in Punjab had single-handedly rolled out a farm debt waiver of Rs 10,000 crore.
 “Various SOS calls to the Centrefor help bore no fruit.
 Prime Minister Narendra Modi is answerable to the people of the country.”